w3f/polkadot-wiki/docs/learn/how-to/switch-network-nodes.md

 You can also use the same panel to switch to a completely different network, for example from Polkadot to Kusama.

 1. On the [Polkadot Developer Interface](https://polkadot.js.org/apps/#/accounts), click on the currently selected network on the top left.
-In the case below, we currently are on the Polkadot Asset Hub network.
+In the case below, you're currently on the Polkadot Asset Hub network.

 ![](../../assets/how-to/65031478453.png)

 2\.
 In the panel that opens, select the network you want to switch to.
-We're selecting Kusama Asset Hub.
+In this example, you're selecting Kusama Asset Hub.
 There are several nodes available and it doesn't matter which is selected.
 Only if you experience some connection issues, switch to another one.

 3\.
 Click on the "Switch" button.